synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 Refer to the Web Database Workload Requirements section for database instance configuration details.
 You must pre-create the database catalog and the Software Risk Manager database user with the following steps.

+>Note: If you have to reinstall Software Risk Manager and purge your Software Risk Manager data, you must repeat Steps 2 and 3 after deleting your Software Risk Manager Persistent Volume.

 1. Create a database user.
-You can customize the following statement to create a user named "srm," remove 'REQUIRE SSL' when not using TLS.
+You can customize the following statement to create a user named "srm," remove 'REQUIRE SSL' when not using TLS (your database instance may require transport security).

    CREATE USER 'srm'@'%' IDENTIFIED BY 'enter-a-password-here' REQUIRE SSL;